projectara/greybus-spec/source/special/control.rst

 associated with this Bundle are closed by the AP but the Bundle's context may be preserved in an implementation-defined way.

-The AP shall not send this Request unless the concerned Bundle is in the :ref:`hardware-model-bundle-active` state.

 The AP shall close all Connections associated with this Bundle (as described in :ref:`lifecycles_connection_closure`) before sending the Bundle Suspend Request.